hydraulic-software/conveyor/guidebook/docs/configs/download-pages.md

 ## Relocating your download site

-Conveyor supports automatically moving your download site to a new location (currently for macOS and Windows only).
-When moving your site, the old site need to point to the new location so your users can be redirected when getting new updates.
-Conveyor can do the necessary changes for you if you specify the following keys:
+Conveyor supports automatically moving your download site to a new location, by making the necessary changes so that update artifacts in your old site will point to the new location, redirecting users when they update your app.

+To configure a site move, use the following keys:

 * **`app.site.move-from.base-url`**: The value of `app.site.base-url` for the old site.
 * **`app.site.move-from.copy-to`**: The value of `app.site.copy-to` for the old site, same value as per instructions above.